Alexia1305/OtrisymNMF_DCBM/README.md

 ### Karate Club

-To run the `Karate.ipynb` notebook:
+To run the `karate.ipynb` notebook:

 1. Activate your virtual environment.
 2. Launch Jupyter: